 The two ampersand symbols (&) will join the text in cell B5, space (“ ”), and text in cell C5.

-- Upon pressing ENTER, we will see that cell E5 has now the Full Name of the first employee.
+- On pressing ENTER, you will see that cell E5 has now the Full Name of the first employee.

 Step 2:

-- We will now drag the fill handle of cell E5 to apply the formula to the rest of the cells.
+- Drag the fill handle of cell E5 to apply the formula to the rest of the cells.

-- Each cell in the Full Name column has the full name of the respective employee in that row.
+- Each cell in the Full Name column will have the full name of the respective employee in that row.

 Step 3: